isaacullah/isaacullah.github.io/CompArchLab/index.md

 * Socio-ecological Agent-based Modeling of the Early Bronze Age I of Arslantepe -- (website coming soon!)
 * Kazak-American Talgar Archaeology Project -- ([talgar.sbc.edu/](http://talgar.sbc.edu/))
 * Bova Marina Archaeological Project -- ([www.arch.cam.ac.uk/research/projects/bova-marina/](http://www.arch.cam.ac.uk/research/projects/bova-marina/))
+* Center for Climate and Sustainability Studies -- ([http://c2s2.sdsu.edu/](http://c2s2.sdsu.edu/))

+### Students

+The Computational Archaeology Lab can provide resources for undergraduate and graduate student research.
+Starting in Fall, 2017, there will be opportunities for undergraduate student research volunteers.
+There may be a limited number of paid positions as well.

+I am also currently seeking prospective graduate students interested in the research topics and methods detailed above.
+Please [email me](iullah@sdsu.edu) if you are interested in applying to the Anthropology MA program here at SDSU.

+### Funding and support

+Funding and support for the research being conducted in the Computational Archaeology Lab comes from various sources including the National Science Foundation, the National Endowment for the Humanities, the Social Science Research Council, Canada, the SDSU University Grants Program, and the SDSU Center for Climate and Sustainability Studies.

 ### Recent Events